Study of Baryon Number Transport Dynamics and Strangeness Conservation Effects Using $\Omega$-hadron Correlations

 \section{Summary}

 The $\Omega$ production in nuclear collisions at the RHIC BES involves dynamics of baryon number transport, strangeness conservation, and baryon number conservation.
 To investigate these effects, we have used the AMPT model with both the default and the string melting versions to simulate central Au+Au collisions at 7.7 and 14.6 GeV, and showed that $\Omega^-$-$K^+$ and $\Omega^-$-anti-hyperon correlations are sensitive to the dynamics.
-In particular, we have considered two $\Omega$ production scenarios, one with three $\bar s$ quarks in kaons (Scenario 1), and the other with $\bar s$ quarks in anti-hyperon and kaons (Scenario 2).
-Both scenarios are constrained by strangeness and baryon number conservation, and only the former is sensitive to baryon number transport.
+In particular, we have considered two generic $\Omega$ production scenarios, one with three $\bar s$ quarks in kaons (Scenario 1) and $\Omega$ carrying a net baryon number, and the other baryon pair production of $\Omega$ and anti-baryon with $\bar s$ quarks in anti-hyperon and kaons (Scenario 2) .
+Both scenarios are constrained by strangeness and baryon number conservation, and only the former is sensitive to net baryon number transport.
 The AMPT simulations show that in Au+Au collisions, both scenarios contribute to the $\Omega$ production, and Scenario 1 becomes more important from 14.6 to 7.7 GeV.
 The shape of the correlations can also be sensitive to the hadronization schemes in the default and the string melting versions of the AMPT model.
-Experimental measurements of these correlations and comparisons with our AMPT simulation results could greatly advance our understanding of baryon transport dynamics and effects of strangeness and baryon number conservation on the $\Omega$ production, and possibly enable future experimental searches for exotic baryon transport mechanisms such as gluon junction.
+Experimental measurements of these correlations and comparisons with our AMPT simulation results could greatly advance our understanding of baryon transport dynamics and effects of strangeness and baryon number conservation on the $\Omega$ production, and possibly enable future experimental studies for exotic baryon transport mechanisms such as gluon junction interactions.